 Get a background in how technology infrastructure works with a minor in Computer Science.

-On Campus or Online
+- On Campus or Online

-Est. time to complete:
+- Est. time to complete:

-Create web and mobile apps.
+- Create web and mobile apps.

-Develop computer animations and virtual reality systems.
+- Develop computer animations and virtual reality systems.

-Analyze imagery and data from unmanned and manned aircraft systems.
+- Analyze imagery and data from unmanned and manned aircraft systems.

-Influence the design of systems for aerospace.
+- Influence the design of systems for aerospace.

-Develop expertise in cybersecurity, big data, software engineering, information technology, computer animation, and game design.
+- Develop expertise in cybersecurity, big data, software engineering, information technology, computer animation, and game design.

-When You Minor in Computer Science
+Skills Learned with a Minor in Computer Science

 A Computer Science minor gives you the strategic skills you need, including: